erizov/Professor/semester_7/lecture_40_llm_fundamentals/retrieval_augmented_generation/README.md

 ## Introduction

-Retrieval Augmented Generation addresses concept in large language models fundamentals.
+Retrieval Augmented Generation addresses concept in large language systems fundamentals.

 This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.